top of page

 We recommend you bring one universal lens but if you would like to bring multiple lenses then, we have found that most extra lenses fit in the pockets of the exposure suits we provide.
 This will give you quick access to change lenses if/when needed.

-What Kind of Wildlife will I see on the Ocean Raft Tour?
+What kind of wildlife will I see on the Ocean Raft tour?

 Southeast Alaska is fun of wildlife, though the abundance and diversity changes by the seasons and the minutes.
 You are likely to see but not guaranteed to see: